Here are 15 great faith-based, Christ-centered Thanksgiving books that keep your kids focused on God!

 A sweet book for older toddlers and preschoolers (who will probably understand the point of the story a bit better)

-Who doesn’t like the Berenstain Bears!
-My 5 year old loves this book!
+Who doesn’t like the Berenstain Bears?
+My 5 year old loves these books!

 I have not read this book but it looks sweet and a different take on thankfulness from the perspective of kids in many different countries!